knit-bee/tei-make-corpus/README.md

                         attributes referencing the @xml:id, i.e. attributes
                         with the same value as @xml:id but with a prepended '#'.
+  --processing-instructions PROCESSING_INSTRUCTIONS
+                        Add xml processing instructions to the teiCorpus file.
+                        If passed as commandline argument, the processing instructions should be formatted as a json-parsable string representing a dictionary, e.g. '{"a":"b"}'
+                        (with double quotes).
+If a toml file is used, use an inline table or, in multi-line format and used with global table header, prefix the sub-table with 'tei- make-corpus'.
 ```

 `tei-make-corpus` requires the path to a directory containing the TEI file and a file containing the information for the common header of the corpus.